hphelion/documentation/CarrierGrade/AdminGuideNew/Swift/carrier-grade-troubleshooting-overcloud.md

 		check_mk --flush <node IP>

-	where <node IP> is the IP address of the node to be deleted.
+	where &lt;node IP> is the IP address of the node to be deleted.

 2. Run the following command to remove the node's host file: